 Paintings are dead.
 The oleaginous purples of baroque: dead.
 The petal-like brushstrokes of impressionism: dead.
 The apotheotic ecstasies of romanticism: dead beyond dead.
-Even when they evoke or suggest life they aren’t life, and if you try to breathe the unending skyful of air in Caspar David Friedrich’s Monk by the Sea you will suffocate and join it in death.
+Even when they evoke or suggest life they aren’t life, and if you try to breathe the unending skyful of air in Caspar David Friedrich’s Monk by the Sea you will suffocate and also become dead.

 Airless Spaces (from 1998) is about that kind of dying: trying to sustain yourself on artifice and illusion.
 It’s short – about a hundred and fifty pages – and very readable, containing fifty vignettes drawn from the author’s experiences in mental hospitals.